chainHero/heroes-service/README.md

 	@echo "Clean up done"
 ```

-The full file is available here: [`Makefile`](Makefile)
+The file is available here: [`Makefile`](Makefile)

-Now with the task `all`, the whole environment will be clean up, then our go program will be compiled, then the network will be deployed and finally the app will be up and running.
+Now with the task `all`:
+1. the whole environment will be cleaned up,
+2. then our go program will be compiled,
+3. after which the network will be deployed and
+4. finally the app will be up and running.

 To use it, go in the root of the project and use the `make` command: